 The Plaza del Triunfo forms the entrance to the Mudejar palace, the official residence of the king and queen when they're in town, built by Pedro I (1350–69) on the site of Seville's former Moorish alcázar (fortress).
-Don't mistake the Alcázar for a genuine Moorish palace like Granada's Alhambra—it may look like one, and it was designed and built by Moorish workers brought in from Granada, but it was commissioned and paid for by a Christian king more than 100 years after the reconquest of Seville.
+Built over 100 years after the Reconquest of Seville, this isn't a genuine Moorish palace but it's authentic enough—parts of the palace and gardens were re-created as a Dornish palace for the fifth season of Game of Thrones, which filmed here in early 2015.

 Entering the Alcázar through the Puerta del León (Lion's Gate) and the high, fortified walls, you'll first find yourself in the Patio del León (Courtyard of the Lion).
 Off to the left are the oldest parts of the building, the 14th-century Sala de Justicia (Hall of Justice) and, next to it, the intimate Patio del Yeso (Courtyard of Plaster), the only extant part of the original 12th-century Almohad Alcázar.
 Cross the Patio de la Montería (Courtyard of the Hunt) to Pedro's Mudejar palace,

 arranged around the beautiful Patio de las Doncellas (Court of the Damsels), resplendent with delicately carved stucco.
 Opening off this patio, the Salón de Embajadores (Hall of the Ambassadors), with its cedar cupola of green, red, and gold, is the most sumptuous hall in the palace.
 Other royal rooms include the three baths of Pedro's powerful and influential mistress, María de Padilla.
 María's hold on her royal lover—and his courtiers—was so great that legend says they all lined up to drink her bathwater.
 The Patio de las Muñecas (Court of the Dolls) takes its name from two tiny faces carved on the inside of one of its arches.